Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Results and discussion

 Table~\ref{tab:ft_ablation_sr} summarizes the results of the F/T ablation study, and Fig.~\ref{fig:ft_ablation} illustrates the contribution of F/T feedback to task performance.
 As expected, both ablated policies underperformed relative to the full model.
+This difference is statistically significant, with the likelihood-ratio test indicating a significant effect of policy choice ($p=0.0023$).
+Pairwise comparisons further show that the full model significantly outperforms both the masked and pose-only variants ($p=0.0010$ and $p=0.0073$, respectively), confirming the critical contribution of force feedback to performance.

-However, a notable pattern emerged when comparing the pose-only policy to the masked full model.
+Also, a notable pattern emerged when comparing the pose-only policy to the masked full model.
 When F/T inputs were masked in the full model, the tenon consistently collided with the mortise, reflecting the model's inability to detect contact without force feedback.
 Surprisingly, the pose-only policy occasionally succeeded under the 10~mm mortise offset condition, despite lacking force information.
 The large standard error in model variance (Fig.~\ref{fig:ft_ablation}) for this condition suggests that these successes were likely the result of random factors rather than reliable inference.
-This highlights the critical role of force feedback in consistent policy performance, particularly under larger fabrication uncertainties.
+Consistent with the statistical analysis, these occasional successes do not indicate a reliable performance advantage without force feedback.
+This highlights the critical role of force feedback in consistent policy performance, particularly under larger perturbations.